 Attract different species of birds to your garden by keeping a feeder stocked with a variety of foods, including sunflower seeds, cracked corn and millet.
 Alternatively, hang up mesh bags of suet to make them feel welcome and safe.
 Providing water is also very important so remember to use a birdbath to give them plenty.
 Take a look at the RSPB website for more details on bird-friendly foods.

-If you would like to feed your feathery friends in a more creative way however, we have just the solution you need.
-Read the instructions below to find out to make a bird cake!
+If you would like to feed your feathery friends in a more creative way, follow our instructions below to find out to make a bird cake.

-Wait until the lard has warmed up to room temperature and then cut it up into small pieces.
+Cut up the room temperature lard into small pieces.
 Place the pieces of lard into a mixing bowl and then add all the other ingredients.
-Mix together with your fingers and keep squashing it so that the fat holds it all together.
+Mix together with your fingers and keep squashing it so that the fat holds everything together.

 Fill the yoghurt pots with the mixture and let them set in the fridge for about an hour.
 Once they are ready, it is time to hang them up outside, taking them out the pots and hanging onto a tree or bird table.